tliron/prudence/QUICKSTART.md

 with your own custom sugar.

-Behind the scenes the the entire JST file is translated into JavaScript code and wrapped in a "present" function, allowing it to be used with "prudence.hooks" in the same way we hooked `json.js`.
+Behind the scenes the the entire JST file is translated into JavaScript code and wrapped in a "present" function, allowing it to be used with "prudence.require" in the same way we hooked `json.js`.

 If you check the [`http://localhost:8080/person/linus`](http://localhost:8080/person/linus)